The application fee is $30.00.

 Issuance of Visa Documents (Financial Statement)

-Visa Clearance Form [.pdf – 73kb] If a student is transferring from a U.S. institution
+- A Visa Clearance Form is needed if a student is transferring from a U.S. institution

 All communication with current applicants is achieved through email.

 Applicants will receive an email communication whenever a change in the application status occurs.